-Further consultation with the community is needed to inform the design of this park.
+Further consultation with the community and the SDG Accessibility Committee is needed to inform the design of this park.

 PT31.
-Develop Summerstown Estates Park as an active park for the community of Summertown.
+Develop Summerstown Estates Park as an active park for the community of Summerstown.
 Provide opportunities for community consultation from the concept design stage through to detailed design.
 Consult with the SDG Accessibility Committee and public concerning park accessibility.